Updated April 19, 2019.

 - Use a thin wire needle threader.
 Unlike the threaders for cross stitch and needlepoint, the holes in these threaders compress.
 If you can test it both by itself and with your chosen thread.

-- Many beads have sharp edges, strengthen your thread with beeswax or Thread Heaven.
+- Many beads have sharp edges, strengthen your thread with beeswax or thread conditioner.